Menithal/vpuppr/README.md

 VTuber software made with Godot.

-This is a recovery effort to get vpuppr to run on godot 4.5 using latest gdext conventions and possibly take over maintenance, used as a learning opportunity to  learn the intricities of godot, and godot-next AND rust (no experience in any of them) while trying to make something the maintainer wants to also use.
+This is a recovery effort to get vpuppr to run on godot 4.5 using latest godot-rust conventions and possibly take over maintenance, used as a learning opportunity to  learn the intricities of godot, and godot-rust AND rust (no experience in ANY of them) while trying to make something this repo maintainer wants to also use, spurred with the recent migration to linux, preferring a native one-click-all solution than running multiple compatability layers and apps.

 ## Status

 General:

-- [x] Pathfind project status after decay
+- [x] Pathfind project status after 2 years of dependency rot
 - [x] Use latest godot-rust conventions (monorepo)
 - [ ] Recover vpuppr
 	- [x] Build against latest rust and godot-rust (gdext)
 		- [ ] Fix binding issues that have appeared
 	- [ ] Does this run on godot 4.5 ?
+		- [ ] Update Addons!
+			- [ ] VRM and Godot-M-Toon-Shader
+			- [ ] GDMP
+			- [ ] RenIK

 # Legacy Status: